 Judy Anderson of Community Consultants has worked in the land trust sector for over 20 years.
 Judy currently assists nonprofit organizations on practical strategic conservation initiatives incorporating local communities, climate change, governance, communications and community-based fundraising strategies.
 She also coaches land trusts in Guided Organizational Assessments, systems development, easement drafting and stewardship, inclusive conservation, and building greater community relevance to ensure their work withstands the test of time.
 Judy is a regular presenter at national and regional land trust conferences and trainings on topics including fundraising/outreach, easement drafting/stewardship, climate change and land protection, and inclusive conservation.

-Julius Pasay is The Climate Trust’s forestry specialist, developing forest and grassland carbon projects for landowners throughout the United States.
+Julius Pasay is The Climate Trust’s forest and grassland manager, developing forest and grassland carbon projects for landowners throughout the United States.
 Prior to joining The Trust, Julius managed the Yale School Forests in New England and studied climate-smart agroforestry as a Fulbright Scholar in France.
 Julius holds a Master of Forestry degree from the Yale School of Forestry and Environmental Studies and is a certified forester.

 .Justin Garland is a Redwoods program manager for POST.
 With nearly a decade of conservation experience, he has worked to protect over 50K acres of forestland in CA and OR, and specializes in conservation of working forests and implementing sustainable forest management practices.